jedahan/jimpass/README.md

 clipboard_timeout: 5
 copy_command: xclip # Command to use when copying [xclip|xsel|wayland]
 danger_mode: False # After auto-typing a password, immediately presses Return
+runner: rofi # wofi is an option, but not as full featured
 keybindings:
   # pressing Return copies the password under the selected entry.
   type_all: 'alt+1'